 - The elicitation process highlights not only the rationale for believing in the likely effect of the drug, but the gaps in knowledge and/or sources of uncertainty

 The prior elicitation process is methodically and scientifically-driven.
 It enables a more vigorous review of data and decision making.
-However through nQuery Bayes, researchers are presented a Assurance calculation that can be communicated to non statisticians, including internal governance boards, in an easy to understand way.
+However through the nQuery Bayesian module, researchers are presented a Bayesian Assurance calculation that can be communicated to non-statisticians, including internal governance boards, in an easy to understand way.

 A more robust understanding of risks and insights means these can be formally acknowledged and plans made to mitigate these risks to reduce costs and thus reduce the likelihood of failure.